Hilbert-Burch matrices and explicit torus-stable families of finite subschemes of $\mathbb A ^2$: Where the Dream scenario holds

 \section{Where the Dream scenario holds}

 So far we have shown that our strategy shows that our family of matrices induces maps between the Białynicki-Birula cells.
 In this section, we see examples when the dream scenario from Section \ref{chapter5} occurs and it is not a direct consequence of Theorem \ref{theorem-abb}. \begin{exm} Let us consider the monomial ideal $E=(y^2,x^3)$.
-Let us plot the weights of variables $a_{i,j,k}$ on the plane.
+Let us plot the weights of a few of the parameters.

 We see that there is no half-plane through the origin containing all the weights.
-As a consequence, it is not clear if map $\pi$ constructed for this monomial ideal induces one to the Hilbert scheme since the base does not satisfy assumptions of Theorem \ref{theorem-abb}.
+This means that no open neighbourhood of the origin is fully contained in a Białynicki-Birula cell for some ~$\psi$.
+Thus the potential existence of the rational map to the Hilbert scheme cannot be predicted by Theorem \ref{theorem-abb}.